 Home country: India

-Job placement: visiting assistant research professor at New York University in Abu Dhabi; will also work as a consultant on a project called Digital Green in India – Patra, Bihar
+Current employment/job title: Today Tushi is working as a Monitoring and Evaluation specialist at University of Notre Dame initiative for global development.
+She has been visiting assistant research professor at New York University in Abu Dhabi; and has also worked as a consultant on a project called Digital Green in India – Patra, Bihar.

 How did you get interested in economics?

 In India you choose a field first, and your choices are more random and also fixed.
 I was thinking of economics as relating to the real world and to finance, which are areas that interest me.
 Even though I was a pure science student, I decided to switch to economics.
 I’ve liked this choice, and my attraction to it has gradually developed.
 I received my Masters in India.